Services for Older Adults

 Are applications submitted online?

-Yes, after submitting an email requesting access to the application (please refer to the guidelines above).
+Yes, applicants will submit letters of intent online.
+(Please refer to the guidelines above).
 If your proposed program and organization appear to meet the guidelines, you will receive an email with a link and access code to the online application.

 Will the organizations that apply receive notification if they are not approved?

 What is the logic model which is referenced in the grant application and follow-up reporting?